 Before the adoption has been finalized, a post placement assessment will take place to ensure the transition into adoption is going well and that the Adoptive Family's circumstances have not changed to no longer fit the child's best interest.

 In Indiana, the court may grant the adoption finalization after a period of supervision by a licensed child-placing agency.
 The length of this postplacement supervision is a decision that will be made at the courts discretion.

-Indiana Adoption Professionals
+Indiana Adoption Agencies and Professionals

 Indiana is home to some amazing adoption professionals who are ready to get your journey started.
 Whether you are interested in adopting a child or seeking resources to place your child for adoption, these professionals will guide you through the legal pathways and offer you support throughout your journey:Adoption Support Center, Inc.

 317-255-5916Adoptions of Indiana